workadev/bookipi-test/README.md

 ### Key Design Choices & Trade-offs

-1. **Database Transactions & Locking**: We use database-level transactions with row-level locking to prevent overselling and ensure data consistency.
-This approach is simpler and more reliable than distributed locking for our scale.
+1. **Database Transactions & Locking**: Database-level transactions with row-level locking to prevent overselling and ensure data consistency.
+This approach is simpler and more reliable than distributed locking for app scale.

 2. **Flash Sale Validation**: All flash sale validation (timing, eligibility, etc.) happens on the backend to prevent client-side tampering.

-3. **Authentication & Authorization**: We use JWT for authentication and role-based access control for authorization.
+3. **Authentication & Authorization**: JWT for authentication and role-based access control for authorization.

 4. **User Experience**: The frontend provides real-time feedback about flash sale status and purchase outcomes.